katapad/html-package/README.md

 >  $ grunt watch

+#### run web server on webrick and you can see 'http://localhost:8080/dist/' on dist/index.html file

+>  $ ruby config/server.rb

-#### TO DO LIST
+### for next version, TO DO LISTs

->  -set path which debug or deploy mode
+>  set path which debug or deploy mode
->  -run http server like as ruby webrick
+>  run http server like as ruby webrick
->  -add livereload function
+>  add livereload function
->  -publish as npm module this package
+>  publish as npm module this package